Get Ready for… Caribbean Carnival Season

-If you are in the area, next week it’s in full swing, with the BVI emancipation celebration bank holiday stretching from Saturday August 3rd, through Wednesday August 7th.
-Along with banks, many local provisioners and marine suppliers close during the holidays.
+If you are in the area, it’s in full swing next week, with the BVI emancipation celebration bank holiday stretching from the last Saturday in July to the first Wednesday in August.
+Many local provisioners and marine suppliers close during the holidays.
 A few islands like Antigua and Grenada celebrate their Carnivals simultaneously.

-The BVI is not alone, carnival celebrations during the next couple weeks also take place on:
+The BVI is not alone; carnival celebrations during the next couple of weeks also take place on:

-“Festival” in the Caribbean involves lots of live music, fun, eating, drinking and partying centered around “The Village” in Road Town, Tortola.
-The Village located in Road Town is an area with vendors selling local food, drinks and adult beverages with a stage at its center for performances.
+““Festival” in the Caribbean involves lots of live music, fun, eating, drinking, and partying centered around “The Village” in Road Town, Tortola.
+The Village in Road Town is an area with vendors selling local food, drinks, and adult beverages with a stage at its center for performances.
 There is a Grand Parade with Floats and bands parading through the streets of Road Town, Tortola.

-BVI visitors have the opportunity to enjoy the local festivities and to view some of the local culture.
-So, if you are visiting Tortola and the BVI during Festival HAVE FUN !!!
+BVI visitors have the opportunity to enjoy the local festivities and to view some of the local cultures.
+So, if you visit Tortola and the BVI during the Festival, HAVE FUN !!!